Mission Trails Regional Park

-Mission Trails Regional Park is a 7,220 acre open space preserve within the city of San Diego, California, established in 1974.
+Mission Trails Regional Park (MTRP) is a 7,220 acre open space preserve in San Diego, California, United States.
+The park was established in 1974.
 It is the sixth-largest municipally owned park in the United States, and the largest in California.

 Description

-The park consists mostly of rugged canyons and hills, with both natural and developed recreation areas, including beautiful flowers.
+The park consists of rugged canyons and hills, with both natural and developed recreation areas.
 It is the seventh-largest open space urban park in the United States, consisting of nearly 7,000 acre.
 The highest point is 1,592 foot Cowles Mountain, which is also the highest point in the city of San Diego.
 The San Diego River flows through the park.
-A one-way access road goes through the park, allowing hikers, bikers and pedestrians on one side and cars on the other.
 The park is open every day of the year.

 The park has 60 miles of hiking, mountain bike and equestrian trails, a rock climbing area, and the Kumeyaay Lake Campground with 46 camp sites adjacent to a small lake.
 There is also the 14,000 sqft Mission Trails Regional Park Visitor and Interpretive Center.
 It includes a number of exhibits, a library, and a 93-seat theater that includes a Blu-ray projection system with a large screen.
 The Visitor Center also includes an art gallery.
 The most popular trail of the park is the Cowles Mountain trail (pronounced Colz), which takes hundreds of people per day to the summit for a 360-degree panorama of San Diego County.
-Another popular stop is the Old Mission Dam, which was built to supply irrigation water to farm land that supplied food for the Mission San Diego de Alcala, the first of the chain of missions established by Junípero Serra in California.
-Another popular destination within the park is Lake Murray, a reservoir supplying water to San Diego neighborhoods.
-It has a surface area of approximately 168 acres.
-The lake is periodically stocked with trout and bass.
+Another popular stop is Old Mission Dam, which was built to supply irrigation water to farm land that supplied food for the Mission San Diego de Alcala, the first of the chain of missions established by Junípero Serra in California.

-On December 17, 2014, West Sycamore was officially opened to the public.
-This increased the size of the park by just over 1,100 acres and includes 6 miles of trails.

-West Sycamore is located adjacent to the Scripps Ranch community and is at the very east end of Stonebridge Parkway.
-It is north of the main area of MTRP.
+Management and events

+The park is managed by the Mission Trails Regional Park Foundation.
+The MTRP Foundation was named the district's nonprofit of the year in May 2025.

-Special annual events at Mission Trails include the Amateur Photo Contest which begins in March and entries are due by the middle of April.
-Each year the park celebrates Explore Mission Trails Day (EMTD) on the third Saturday of May.
-All the activities for EMTD are free and take place at the Visitor and Interpretive Center and at the Equestrian Staging Area.
+Special annual events at Mission Trails include the Amateur Photo Contest which begins in March, with entries due by the middle of April.

+In 2015, the MTRP organized the "Five Peak Challenge", where hikers are challenged to complete all five of the park's highest peaks (Cowles and Pyles peaks, Kwaay Paay, North and South Fortuna).The challenge originated as a way to decentralize the hiking traffic on Cowles mountain and encourage hikers to try the other peaks in the park.
+Increasingly, hikers began challenging themselves to complete the 14 mi of hiking within a single day.
+The challenge was discontinued in 2020, though locals still attempt to summit all five peaks.

+In 2024, the park celebrated the 50th anniversary of purchasing Cowles mountain.